leancodepl/corelibrary/docs/cqrs/query/index.md

 ## Contract

-Consider the query that finds all projects that match the name filter.
-It may be called anonymously and returns a list of `ProjectDTO`s (we use a `List` instead of a `IList` or `IReadOnlyList` because of the DTO constraint; `List` is more DTO-ish than any interface):
+Consider the query that finds all projects that match the name filter:

 ```csharp
 namespace ExampleApp.Contracts.Projects;